 Who can apply?

 Applications are open to any child or young person diagnosed with HIV who is living in Australia or New Zealand aged between 12 to 18 years.
-Children and Young People need to be aware of their diagnosis, or parents need to be willing for their child to find out about their diagnosis at camp.
+Children and young people need to be aware of their diagnosis in order to attend camp.

 Please note children and young people attend camp on their own without their parents or carers.
 Staff from the Paediatric HIV Service will be in attendance, as will several of our trained and experienced volunteers.
 This includes holders of first aid certificates.